Principal Designer (PD)

 Principal Designer

 Under the CDM Regulations 2015, the Principal Designer (PD) has a central role and wide-ranging responsibilities within your project.
 These include planning, managing, monitoring and coordinating health and safety in the pre-construction phase, and preparing and presenting relevant information to other duty holders.
-The PD also provides relevant information to the Principal Contractor (PC), who’s then in charge of managing health and safety during the construction phase.
+The PD also provides relevant information to the Principal Contractor (PC), who is then in charge of managing health and safety during the construction phase.

 Most importantly, our PDs understand the commercial and timescale pressures you face, as well as your health and safety obligations.
-We’re here to help you balance these project challenges, and deliver your project safely, on time and on budget.
+We’re here to help you balance these project challenges and deliver your project safely, on time and on budget.

 You can download our Principal Designers’ roles and responsibilities PDF here.

-To access the CITB industry guidance for Principal Designer click here.
+To access the CITB industry guidance for Principal Designer, click here.

 For more information, please call BSA on 01483 467 270 or talk to your regular BSA contact.